Don't

 The ancient Christian philosopher Irenaeus once wrote: "the

-from the book of Matthew where Jesus of Nazareth had stated: "You
+where Jesus of Nazareth had stated: "You must therefore be

 original Greek word used was teleios, meaning "brought